-BROADCAST COMMUNICATIONS CERTIFICATE
+BROADCAST COMMUNICATIONS CERTIFICATE Business & Hospitality

-Program Coordinator: Professor Richard Lenoce Office Location: Chapman Hall, Room 606
+Program Coordinator: Professor Richard Lenoce Office Location: Chapman Hall, Room 606 Telephone: (860) 343-5796 Email: rlenoce@mxcc.edu

 This certificate program is comprised of 30 credits of directed electives from Communication and Digital Arts courses.
 This program intended is for those students who have earned a degree in another area of study or are working in the field and looking to obtain additional course work in communications and professional certification.
 Each student's program is tailored to their career goals and must be developed in consultation with and approved by the Digital Media Production program coordinator.